101 Solo Female Travel Tips (That Aren’t Lame)

 Begin with easier and more relaxed solo female travel destinations where you’ll meet other travellers and get fewer stares.
 Places like Thailand, Bali and Vietnam are popular on the Southeast Asia backpacker trail.
 You can work up to more adventurous places once your confidence is up.

-East Asian destinations like Taiwan, South Korea and Taiwan are also super safe although, in my opinion, slightly more expensive and less social than Southeast Asia.
+East Asian destinations like Taiwan, South Korea and Japan are also super safe although, in my opinion, slightly more expensive and less social than Southeast Asia.

 Check out my first-timer travel guides to Croatia, Italy and Portugal (including my specific guide to Lisbon)